loumadev/color-palette/README.md

    ```bash
    git clone https://github.com/loumadev/color-palette.git
    ```
+2. Navigate to page (choose one of the following options)
-2. Open file `page.html` in your browser or
+   * Open file `page.html` in your browser
-2. Launch a local web server of your choice in the root directory of the repository and open `http://localhost:8000/page.html` in your browser
+   * Launch a local web server of your choice in the root directory of the repository and open `http://localhost:8000/page.html` in your browser

 # User guide